-The Office of the Bicentennial produces several media series featuring a variety of topics from IU’s history, as well as videos that will give you a behind-the-scenes look at Bicentennial projects.
+The Office of the Bicentennial produced several media series featuring a variety of topics from IU’s history, as well as videos that gave viewers a behind-the-scenes look at Bicentennial projects.

 View Bicentennial videos

 Happy Birthday IU!

 Description of the video:

 Happy Birthday IU Video Transcript

 [A series of different people appears, each with a different greeting for Indiana University]